-Headlines about global issues bombard us all the time: War in Ukraine!
-Protests in Iran!
-Nuclear Weapons Proliferation!
-Human Trafficking!
-The Impacts of Climate Change!
+Headlines about global issues bombard us all the time: Trump's Tariff War!
+Israel-Gaza Ceasefire!
+North Korean Soldiers Fighting in Ukraine!
+Foreign Election Interference!
 And so many more.
-If you are interested in making sense of global issues, this engaging and interactive course is for you!
+If you are interested in making sense of global and national issues, this engaging and interactive course is for you!
 Students will delve into a wide range of current topics related to peace and conflict, human rights, and environmental issues.
 We will learn about different countries with ranging types of governments (from fragile democracies to dictatorships), and explore how national and international structures and alliances, like UN agencies or NATO, engage with global issues successfully and unsuccessfully.
 We will also learn how we can effect change for the better.
-Guest speakers, field trips, research, and simulations will be central to our coursework.
+Guest speakers, field trips, research, group discussions and simulations will be central to our coursework.

-Students earn 4 credits for Political Studies 12 or Global Studies 11/12 (your choice).
+Students earn 4 credits for Political Studies 12 or Global Studies 12 (your choice).